saugatttt/ComSci-Portfolio/README.md

 Programming is something that I will surely try to keep improving on and fortunately, there are many aspects of programming I still need to improve.
 For example, I would like to get more comfortable with object oriented programming using multiple classes.

 ### AP:CS - Data Analysis, Data Security, Simulations
+Data security was one of the units I was looking forward to going through, because I have never been knowledgeable on that topic.
+I think it had a big impact just because of how important the topic is.
+I would love to continue learning about encryption, malware, cookies, etc in the future.
+Data analysis and simulations were slightly less interesting to me, but still worth going through.

 ###